TranslationManchester/bioinformatics-training-collection/README.md

   - shared via an online registry, e.g ELIXIR's TeSS, GOBLET portal, OER commons etc; and
   - free to use and relatively sufficient for self-learning.

-2. Click the link below for the detailed list of materials in each category of bioinformatics skills.
+2. We break down the collected materials into five main categories of bioinformatics skills.
+Click the links below for more detailed lists in each category, including some brief notes to the courses.

 3. Any contribution to this list is highly appreciated.

-## Contents
+## Table of Contents
 - [Scripting and programming languages](scripting-and-programming-languages.md#scripting-and-programming-languages)
   - [UNIX shell](scripting-and-programming-languages.md#unix-shell)
   - [Python](scripting-and-programming-languages.md#python)